Skip to main content

 Nomad Game Cover

-Nomad is a single player and multiplayer role playing game.
+Nomad is a single player and multiplayer open world role playing shooter game with a post-apocalyptic theme.
 It was developed by Diminished Studios and was released on June 26, 2015.
-It received mostly positive reviews from players.
+It received neutral reviews from players.

 Skip User Reviews